Arm Fractures

 Non-Surgical

-If only one bone is broken, and it is not displaced, immobilizing the bone in a cast or splint may be all that is needed for the bone to heal itself.
-Serial X-rays will be ordered to make sure that the bone remains in proper alignment throughout the healing process.
+If only one bone is broken and not displaced, immobilizing the bone in a cast or splint may be all that is needed for the bone to heal itself.
+Serial X-rays will be ordered to ensure the bone is aligned properly throughout the healing process.

 If the fracture causes the bones to come out of alignment, it may be possible for a physician to temporarily re-align the bones by reducing the fracture.
 This commonly occurs in the Emergency Department.
-In reduction, pain medication is given and the physician manually attempts to re-align the bones.
-The arm is then immobilized in a splint and a follow-up appointment with an Orthopedic Surgeon is made for the following day.
+Pain medication is given in reduction, and the physician manually attempts to re-align the bones.
+The arm is then immobilized in a splint, and a follow-up appointment with an Orthopedic Surgeon is made for the following day.

 Surgical

-If nerves or blood vessels of the arm are damaged, or if an open fracture is present, emergent surgical treatment is warranted.
-Emergent surgical treatment may also be needed if a fracture extends into a joint or if the fracture cannot be stabilized by reduction and/or splinting.
+If the arm’s nerves or blood vessels are damaged or an open fracture is present, emergent surgical treatment is warranted.
+Emergent surgical treatment may also be needed if a fracture extends into a joint or cannot be stabilized by reduction and/or splinting.

-Most surgical treatment of arm fractures may be done in a timely, but non-emergent fashion.
-If the skin is not broken, it may be advisable to give the splinted arm a few days for the swelling to go down and then attempt surgical repair.
+Most surgical treatment of arm fractures may be done in a timely but non-emergent fashion.
+If the skin is not broken, giving the splinted arm a few days may be advisable for the swelling to go down and then attempting surgical repair.

-In a procedure called Open Reduction with Internal Fixation surgical repair is achieved by using rods, pins, or plates placed into the bones to hold them in proper position while the bones grow back together.
+In a procedure called Open Reduction with Internal Fixation, surgical repair is achieved using rods, pins, or plates placed into the bones to hold them properly while they grow back together.

 With External Fixation, severe fractures can be stabilized from the outside with a metal brace that wraps around the affected part of the arm.
 This device, called a fixator, attaches the brace directly to the bones of the arm via long screws inserted through the skin and the muscles of the arm to hold the bones in place while they heal.

 Following surgery, immobilization is typically maintained for a period of 6 weeks, but this can vary depending on the type of fracture, the age of the individual, and the individual’s state of health.
 Physical therapy follows once the cast or fixator is removed.
-This helps to return strength to the muscles of the arm which have atrophied during immobilization.
+This helps to return strength to the arm muscles that have atrophied during immobilization.
 Physical therapy usually lasts for a period of six months.

 Dr. Knight will quickly diagnose your arm fracture and relieve your pain while stabilizing your fracture in a splint or cast and expediting surgical intervention if needed to restore fracture alignment.
 Upon fracture healing, he will get you the rehabilitation you need to return to an active lifestyle as soon as possible.
 To learn more about general conditions such as fractures, click here to continue reading.